silverer/county-discrim/README.md

 Imports user-generated `utils.R`.

-Cleans the raw EEOC data, generates a dataset of unique locations, merges the geocoded locations with the claims dataset (after running `Geocode EEOC Complaints.ipynb`), aggregates the data at the county level, and merges aggregated data with ideology dataset.
+Cleans the raw EEOC data, generates a dataset of unique locations, merges the geocoded locations with the claims dataset (after running `Geocode Complaints.ipynb`), aggregates the data at the county level, and merges aggregated data with ideology dataset.

-4. `Geocode EEOC Complaints.ipynb`
+4. `Geocode Complaints.ipynb`

 Imports user-generated `utils.py` and `tokens.py`.

-Creates a crosswalk mapping unique EEOC charge numbers onto state and county FIPS codes.
+Creates a crosswalk mapping unique charge numbers onto state and county FIPS codes.
 Also generates a file with locations that failed to geocode.

 5. `Get Census Data for Merge.ipynb`